WoahJo/character-creator/README.md

 This character creator is functional as it is, but there are some features and improvements I would like to implement over time:
 - create custom attributes
-- store created characters in a library for future use
+- store created characters in a library for future use and easy updating
 - more preset options based on other popular roleplaying games